top of page

 Caiques do not tolerate being left alone for long periods.
 They can quickly develop behavioural problems if their social needs are unmet, potentially becoming bored, destructive, or aggressive.
 Like most parrots, Caiques can develop separation anxiety, which may manifest as excessive screaming, feather plucking, or other stress-related behaviours.
 Suppose you have a busy lifestyle or are often away from home.
 In that case, a Caique may not be the best choice unless you can provide ample companionship and stimulation in your absence.

-**How Noisy are Caiques? **
+How Noisy Are Caiques?

 Caiques are not the loudest parrots, but they are not quiet.
-They have a range of vocalizations, including whistles, chirps, and squawks, and they are persistent when seeking attention.
+They have a range of vocalisations, including whistles, chirps, and squawks, and they are persistent when seeking attention.
 While their calls are not as piercing as larger parrots, they can still be disruptive, especially in small or shared living spaces.

 Vocal Playfulness